python/cpython/Doc/c-api/exceptions.rst

 .. c:function:: void PyErr_PrintEx(int set_sys_last_vars)

    Print a standard traceback to ``sys.stderr`` and clear the error indicator.
-   **Unless** the error is a ``SystemExit``.
-In that case the no traceback is printed and Python process will exit with the error code specified by the ``SystemExit`` instance.
+   **Unless** the error is a ``SystemExit``, in that case no traceback is printed and the Python process will exit with the error code specified by the ``SystemExit`` instance.

    Call this function **only** when the error indicator is set.
 Otherwise it